BardoBard/Bardrix/Docs/Bardrix_Reference.md

     - `normalize()`
         - [Normalizes](Mathematics.md#normalization) the vector and
         - **Returns** a reference to the vector, this allows for chaining of the method.
+        - **Degenerate cases**:
           - When the length of the vector is zero, it will return the original vector.
     - `normalized()`
         - [Normalizes](Mathematics.md#normalization) the vector.
         - **Returns** a new vector that is normalized.
+        - **Degenerate cases**:
           - When the length of the vector is zero, it will return the original vector.
     - `dot(vector : vector3)`
         - Calculates the [dot product](Mathematics.md#dot-product) of the vector with another vector.
         - **Returns** the dot product of the two vectors.